zhlowe93/HazMatPlacardPro/replit.md

 - Comprehensive hazard class information
 - **Bulk vs Non-Bulk container explanations** with capacity thresholds
 - **DANGEROUS placard rules** with all conditions and examples (49 CFR 172.504(e))
+  - Includes "one loading facility" rule with multi-stop scenarios
 - Descriptions, examples, and placard colors for each class
 - Table 1 vs Table 2 placard requirement details
 - Accordion interface for easy navigation